-A bounce rate represents the number of emails in a campaign that get “bounced” back, meaning they could not be delivered to the intended recipient.
-A high bounce rate negatively impacts engagement and email deliverability – two crucial performance indicators for any marketing team.
+A bounce rate represents the number of emails in a campaign that “bounce” back, meaning they could not be delivered to the intended recipient.
+A high bounce rate negatively impacts engagement and email deliverability – crucial performance indicators for any email marketing campaign.

-There are two types of email bounces: soft and hard bounces.
+There are two types of email bounces: soft and hard.

-Bounce rates are fairly easy to determine, even if your company doesn’t use email marketing software.
+Bounce rate is fairly easy to determine, even if your company doesn’t use email marketing software.
 Use this equation to determine your campaign’s bounce rate as a percentage:

-For example, if your email newsletter goes out to 10,000 contacts and 15 bounce back, your bounce rate would be 0.15%.
+For example, if your email newsletter goes out to 10,000 contacts and 15 bounce back, your bounce rate would be 0.15 percent.

-Even the best email marketers experience a bounced email from time to time, but consistent hard bounces are definitely worth noting.
-Acceptable bounce rates vary slightly between industries, but they should be around 2% on average.
-Bounce rates between 2% and 5% are slightly troubling, and anything above 5% is a definite cause for concern.
+Even the best email marketers experience a bounced email occasionally, but consistent bounces, whether soft or hard, are worth noting.
+Acceptable bounce rates vary slightly between industries but should be less than 2 percent on average.
+Bounce rates between 2 and 5 percent are slightly troubling, and anything above 5 percent is a definite cause for concern.
 This may demonstrate an issue in the email acquisition process or the emails being sent in general.

-If your marketing emails are seeing higher bounce rates than you’d like, try one (or all!) of the following tactics:
+If your marketing email campaigns are seeing higher bounce rates than you’d like, try the following tactics:

-It’s inevitable that some email addresses on your list will become inactive over time.
-Subscribers may change their emails, and business associates may move to new companies – these contacts are bounces waiting to happen.
-By systematically scrubbing your email list every so often, you can keep your bounce rates low.
+Some email addresses on your list will inevitably become inactive over time.
+Subscribers may switch to a different email address, and business associates may move to new companies.
+These contacts are bounces waiting to happen.
+By systematically scrubbing your email list on a regular basis, you can keep your bounce rates low.

-Delete any addresses that have sent a hard bounce (or several soft bounces) or that have not opened an email in several months.
-You can do this manually or via third-party service such as NeverBounce, which automatically determines which email addresses are legitimate, still valid, and worth your valuable time.
+Delete any addresses that have hard bounced (or several soft bounces) or have not opened an email in several months.
+You can do this manually or via a third-party service such as NeverBounce, which automatically determines which email addresses are still valid and worth your valuable time.

 Marketing emails should be thoughtful and captivating, not obnoxious and aggressive.
-Spam accounts for 53% of emails sent around the world, and email service providers have taken steps to reduce the barrage of fake inheritance letters and weight loss pill advertisements flooding inboxes every day.
-This could mean your useful company newsletter gets flagged, even if it’s not technically spam.
+Statista found that spam accounts for 53 percent of emails sent around the world, and email service providers have taken steps to reduce the barrage of fake inheritance letters and weight loss pill advertisements flooding inboxes every day.
+This could mean your useful company newsletter may get flagged, even if it’s not technically spam.